haseeba-haji-khan/data-cleaning-using-postgreSQL/README.md

 •Standardized date format using TO_DATE and updated the table.

-•Splitting propertyaddress into individual column as propertysplitaddress, propertysplitcity and updated the table using SPLIT_PART .
+•Splitting propertyaddress into individual column as propertysplitaddress, propertysplitcity using SPLIT_PART updated the table.

-•Splitting owneraddress into individual column as ownersplitaddress, ownersplitcity, and ownersplitstates updated the table using SPLIT_PART.
+•Splitting owneraddress into individual column as ownersplitaddress, ownersplitcity, and ownersplitstates using SPLIT_PART updated the table  .